-As a national policymaker, living through the recent economic crisis has been a humbling experience.
+I’m sure that everyone in this room has been challenged in some way by the events of the past few years.
+As a national policymaker, living through this crisis has been a humbling experience.
 It has been sobering to realize that financial market participants and regulators alike did not fully appreciate how complex and interconnected our financial markets had become.
 Nor did we fully appreciate how much risk was building up in the financial system.
 These are a few of the many lessons all of us have learned over the past couple of years.

-At the Federal Reserve, we now have a better understanding of the conditions that led to the challenges we face, but understanding alone isn't enough.
-We have been responding vigorously on many fronts—including working to find solutions to the problems of delinquencies, foreclosures, and access to credit—and there is still more work to do.
+At the Federal Reserve, we now have a better understanding of the conditions that led to the challenges we face, but understanding alone isn’t enough.
+We have been responding vigorously on many fronts, and there is still more work to do.
+I know that all of you in this room have also been spending endless hours working to find solutions to the problems of delinquencies, foreclosures, and access to credit.
 Progress is being made, but it will take the work of many and a considerable amount of time for housing markets to fully recover.

-I want to share some of the Federal Reserve's efforts on the housing front.
+Today I will talk about some of the Federal Reserve’s efforts.
 I will first discuss the role of the Federal Reserve as a monetary policymaker and the actions we have been taking to put the economy on the road to recovery.
-I will then address the regulatory steps we are taking to ensure the safety of the financial sector and to protect consumers and borrowers.
-I will conclude by detailing our activities here in Ohio and across our Federal Reserve District as a community development partner.
+I will then speak about the regulatory steps we are taking to ensure the safety of the financial sector and to protect consumers and borrowers.
+I will conclude by telling you about our activities here in Ohio and across our Federal Reserve District as a community development partner.

-The Federal Reserve has taken historic measures to address these problems.
-Monetary policy is the responsibility of the Federal Open Market Committee, or FOMC, which consists of the members of the Board of Governors in Washington, DC, and the 12 Reserve Bank presidents from across the nation.
+As you know, the Federal Reserve has taken historic measures to address these problems.
+Monetary policy is the responsibility of the Federal Open Market Committee, or FOMC, which consists of the members of the Board of Governors in Washington and the 12 Reserve Bank presidents from across the nation.
 This decentralized structure ensures that the Committee takes into account Main Street as well as Wall Street.
 The FOMC has a dual mandate from Congress—to maintain price stability and to promote maximum sustainable economic growth.